HP’s new x360 laptops miss the point of 4K on the Spectre but get security right with the EliteBook

 DSC_0029

-There’s also quite a few ways to lock the system: Windows Hello facial recognition (via infrared camera), a fingerprint sensor or the HP WorkWise app (iOS/Android) that acts like as a proximity lock, like the key fob to a Tesla or similar luxury car.
+There are also quite a few ways to lock the system: Windows Hello facial recognition (via infrared camera), a fingerprint sensor or the HP WorkWise app (iOS/Android) that acts as a proximity lock, like the key fob to a Tesla or similar luxury car.

-Battery life is solid, ranging from 12 to 15 hours in my personal use.
+Battery life is solid, ranging from 12-15 hours in my personal use.

-However, your system is really only as secure as your connection to the internet is and the services you use.
+However, your system is really only as secure as your connection to the internet and the services you use.
 A VPN, good judgement of networks, sites, files and personal network security (or the corporate network managed by an IT manager) is what will decide whether your system gets compromised or not.

-But fret not: if all of that physical access security isn’t enough, HP partnered with 3M to start shipping EliteBooks with an optional SureView privacy filter.
+But fret not: If all of that physical access security isn’t enough, HP partnered with 3M to start shipping EliteBooks with an optional SureView privacy filter.
 It activates 35 degrees from the center viewpoint, getting brighter, not darker to provide a privacy filter.
-The con is you’ll take an hour battery life penalty, but the trade-off is it can be easily activated from the keyboard.
+The downside is you’ll take an hour battery life penalty, but the trade-off is it can be easily activated from the keyboard.

-4K And Pen Support — That’s it?
+4K and pen support — that’s it?

 I’m torn with the new Spectre x360: I recommended it wholeheartedly last year, as did a number of other publications.
 It’s been less than six months and now there’s a 4K option with the same internals.

-In the real-world, having a 4K screen doesn’t offer that much of an advantage over the original model — other than limited high-res content consumption, or if you just like pixels.
-To top it off, 13-inch 4K screen doesn’t adhere to any color grading standard (like Adobe’s for example), which would make it great for multimedia editing.
+In the real world, having a 4K screen doesn’t offer that much of an advantage over the original model — other than limited high-res content consumption, or if you just like pixels.
+To top it off, the 13-inch 4K screen doesn’t adhere to any color-grading standard (like Adobe’s, for example), which would make it great for multimedia editing.

 So it really is just a pretty face, driven by otherwise compelling hardware.

-The regular full HD panel looks like an Etch-A-Sketch in comparison.”
+The regular full-HD panel looks like an Etch-A-Sketch in comparison.”

 However, the quality of the visual upgrade is highly noticeable.
-The regular full HD panel looks like an Etch-A-Sketch in comparison.
-When buying a new laptop like this, you’ll need to ask yourself if trading a few hours of battery life for 3,840 x 2,160 pixels is worth it — in this case, it really isn’t.
+The regular full-HD panel looks like an Etch-A-Sketch in comparison.
+When buying a new laptop like this, you’ll need to ask yourself if trading a few hours of battery life for 3840 x 2160 pixels is worth it — in this case, it really isn’t.

 While I used to proudly reach 10 hours of usage on the HD Spectre x360, I can only get by 6-7 hours on the 4K model.
 Time I could have spent working or watching (with content) on a less crisp, but still vibrant and sharp HD screen.